acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 ### GPT model: gpt-3.5-turbo-instruct, text-davinci-003, gpt-4, gpt-3.5-turbo

 I only considered OpenAI GPT models.
-"Open source" models, such as LLaMa2, Falco, or Mistral can be used as well, but I have doubts they've been trained on chess games.
+"Open source" models, such as LLaMa2, Falcon, or Mistral can be used as well, but I have doubts they've been trained on chess games.

 I have selected: